samsuh/2026-journal/README.md

 ### Music theory
 memorizing those silly triads is a lot harder than I thought it would be. it's confusing trying to memorize arbitrary numbers, since the ones i dont know blend together.
 I need to break it down to learn the rule behind it, so i can calculate it quickly, i think. thats better than trying to memorize eventually 12 sets of 3 random letters with no order.

 - Major triads are always 4 notes to the major third, and 3 notes to the fifth.

+Im still memorizing them, and theyre starting to stick, but a few are still tripping me up. it helped to draw out the spacing, and start to work forwards and backwards.
+The spacing is helping estimate which notes they are, but sometimes im still off by a note or letter.
+E-G#-B (4) keeps tripping me up.

 ## 1/18/26, Sunday